ghastlymirror/ghastlyastro/src/content/blog/new-side-project.md

   - coding
   - updates
   - writting
-description: I´ve been focusing mostly in crafting and old-school website on neocities
+description: I´ve been focusing mostly in crafting and old-school website on neocities.
+Here´s what motivated me to take the leap to coding a personal homepage of my own.
 ---

 If you´re one of the few people who has been following this blog for some time, you might have noticed I haven´t posted for a while...